 Quick Quotes Calculator

+Overview

 The Quick Quotes Calculator (QQC) is a mobile app, which aims to streamline the process of quoting jobs.
 This will primarily be targeted at tradespeople and sole traders, who regularly need to quote complex jobs.
-The app would give the user the ability to quickly tally up the quantity and cost price for each line item of any given task, with users able to customize job names and types making it a more streamlined and accurate process.
+The app would give the user the ability to quickly tally up the quantity and cost price for each line item of any given task, with users being able to customize job names and types, making it a more streamlined and accurate process.
 This information is used to instantly generate an itemized quote that is individualized and able to be exported to other apps such as email for ease of customer communication.

+Motivation

 According to Hipages, 2023, “trade workers spend an average of seven hours a week preparing quotes”.
 This equates to nearly 20% of the entire working week.
 Much of this time is spent summing up quantities, and total values for each job item.
 If the tradesperson were to make any errors in calculations, many hours may be spent trying to find the mistake.
 This figure will likely grow as jobs get more complex, and Australia’s math skills decline (Karp, 2019).
 By instantly generating quotes, QQC greatly mitigates any risk of mis-calculation, saving time and money for the business.

+Description